homesteading

 Want to start homesteading but not sure where to begin?
 You’re in luck!

-There are many homestead skills beginners should know how to do, as well as general guidelines for starting your garden.
+There are many homestead skills beginners should know how to do and general guidelines for starting your garden.
 Starting a homestead with nothing can be done.
 Everyone starts somewhere!

 Before you get started, take the time to plan out what you want and gather any materials you need.